BackSH00TER/AlexaSkillSkiResort/readme.md

 _Note: This Weather API only supports regions in the USA._
 # Testing

+Once code is ready to test, upload it to the "dev" lambda function (skiResortDev) Then in the Alexa console go to Build -> Endpoint and switch the endpoint to `arn:aws:lambda:us-east-1:268293220984:function:skiResortDev`

+If the changes are good to go, deploy the changes to the "prod" lambda function (skiResortInfo) Then in Alexa console make sure to reset the endpoint to `arn:aws:lambda:us-east-1:268293220984:function:skiResortInfo` for the In Development skill
 #### WebScraper
 Use Scraper.js to test that the web scraper selectors are working for each resort Uncomment the line `executeWebScraper(false, "stevens.json");`.
 Pass in false (to not update DynamoDB Table) and the name of the resort file (ex: "stevens.json").